 The DiSC Behavior Inventory: The DiSC Behavior Inventory (DiSC) assesses an applicant’s personality using four personality types alluded to in the test’s name: “Dominant,” “Influential,” “Steady,” and “Compliant.”
 Test-takers answer a series of questions highlighting their behavior and capacity for teamwork.
 Unfortunately, there are a few downsides to using the DiSC assessment.
 For one, candidates are choosing which adjectives and phrases apply to them, which could make it easy to lie.
 The DiSC also doesn’t compare the applicant’s scores to a baseline, and according to TopResume, isn’t considered a foolproof indicator of one’s work performance.

 Although psychological assessments have often been used to evaluate a candidate’s character, integrity tests are becoming a common way of judging a prospective employee’s values and predicting their behavior.
 Integrity tests can measure an applicant’s tendency to engage in or avoid CWB, making them lifesavers for companies looking to avoid liability issues and high turnaround.

-Verensics offers the best of both types of assessments, combining the typical integrity test with the longtime experience of corporate investigators and organizational psychologists.
-The result is an online assessment platform that can guide candidates to reveal values and behaviors they normally wouldn’t.
-The Verensics assessment is also uniquely designed to manage one the most noted criticisms of assessments, which is faking.
+Verensics offers the best of both types of assessments, combining the typical integrity interview with the longtime experience of corporate investigators and organizational psychologists.
+The result is an online interview platform that can guide candidates to reveal values and behaviors they normally wouldn’t.
+The Verensics interview is also uniquely designed to manage one the most noted criticisms of assessments, which is faking.